HuiyangYu/PanPlasty/README.md

 Other options:
-  -n , --reads_number   min number of reads to be used for round 1 assembly [auto] -R , --max_rounds     max number of extending rounds for assembly [10] -t , --threads        number of CPU threads to use [1] -h, --help            show this help message and exit --version             print version
+  -n , --reads_number   min number of reads to be used for round 1 assembly [auto] -R , --max_rounds     max number of extending rounds for assembly [10] -t , --threads        number of threads [1]
+  -h, --help            show this help message and exit --version             print version
 ```